kevgo/cucumber-sort/README.md

 <a type="workspace/existing-file-with-content">

-Now the steps in all our recipes follow this order.
-Here is how file **apple_pie.feature** from above looks like now, ordered by cucumber-sort:
+Now all recipes are consistently ordered.
+Here is how **apple_pie.feature** looks after sorting:

 ```cucumber
 Feature: apple pie